 The events report is found in Analytics under Behavior/Events.
 Learn about events here.

-If you don't use Google Analytics yet, you can still select this option, just in case.
-Including it is safe, no matter whether Analytics is in place on your site or not.
+If you don't use Google Analytics yet, you can still select this option.
+Including it is safe, no matter whether Analytics is already in place on your site or not.
+Event generation will start as soon as you enable tracking your pages.

 These options look alike, but work different.
 The first one concerns the SERP, while the second one affects the links on it.